Tubefeeder/Tubefeeder.github.io/index.md

 - Play videos in the application

 # Wiki
-Please also take a look at the projects [wiki](https://github.com/Schmiddiii/Tubefeeder/wiki) if you have any problems (e.g. MPV being slow) or don't know how to do something (e.g. subscribing to a channel)
+Please also take a look at the projects [wiki](https://www.tubefeeder.de/wiki/index.html) if you have any problems (e.g. MPV being slow) or don't know how to do something (e.g. subscribing to a channel)

+# Donate

+If you like this project and want to financially support it, consider [donating](https://www.tubefeeder.de/donate.html).